-Based on the data collected for this site, the most likely exposure scenario is associated with receptors interacting with MEC on the surface and in the subsurface during intrusive activities.
+Based on the data collected for this site, the most likely exposure scenario is associated with receptors interacting with MEC in the subsurface during intrusive activities.
 Table 4 identifies the receptors and potentially complete MEC exposure pathways for each project area.
-If present and acted upon, MEC is a safety hazard.
-The response action selected in this DD are necessary to protect human health and the environment from potential hazards.
+The response actions selected in this DD are necessary to protect human health and the environment from potential hazards.